 Tax Withholding and Estimated Tax

-For additional information, refer to the Form 8959 Instructions (PDF) and to Questions and Answers for the Additional Medicare Tax.
+For additional information, refer to the Instructions for Form 8959 (PDF) and to Questions and Answers for the Additional Medicare Tax.